 Home to the infamous Great Wall, Beijing is host to multiple historic sites.
 However, Beijing is not just building after building.
 It’s loaded with markets and massive shopping centers to explore.
 There’s also tons of street food and dishes to try in this expansive city.

-But let’s have a look first at our list below with 10 Historical Things You Must do in Beijing:
+So let’s have a look at our list below with the Historical Things You Must do in Beijing:

 There’s no way you can go to Beijing and not stop at the Great Wall of China.
 This beautiful landmark stretches for over 21,000 kilometers and features beautiful architecture and of course amazing views of China’s landscape.